daveavis/python-help-notebooks/README.md

-# python_help_notebooks
+# Python Reference

-A collection of Jupyter notebooks intended to be a reference for my Python students.
+This is a collection of Jupyter Notebooks intended to be a reference for my computer science students.